-mo.edu/explore/offices/business/hr/other/Pages/ADAPolicy.aspx
+mo.edu/explore/offices/business/hr/Documents/ADA index.pdf

 Honor Code

 No Westminster student shall commit any act of academic dishonesty in order to advance her or his own academic performance, or to impede or advance the academic progress of others.
 Refer to the Academic Honor Code section within the Academic Policies and Procedures section of this catalog.
 This policy can also be found in the Student Life and the Faculty Handbooks.